 Information about our customers and employees (personal data) is one of our most valuable assets.
 Whenever we use personal data, we are committed to protecting everyone's privacy rights.
 Respecting those rights, and meeting our obligations under the General Data Protection Regulation (GDPR) is essential if we are to maintain our reputation as an ethical and trustworthy company.

-To reduce the risk associated with this area, we will make sure that we:
+To mitigate the risk associated with this area, we are: